Aunt Leah’s House

 The Friendly Landlord Network is a Metro Vancouver-wide network of homeowners and property managers, who rent suites to youth transitioning out of government care.
 Friendly Landlords receive market rent and tenancy support from a coalition of experienced youth serving organizations.

-Housing and Education Link Subsidy Program (HELPS)
+Housing and Education Link Program Subsidy (HELPS)